 CPN numbers sold illegally are a combination of random 9-digit numbers and actual Social Security numbers.
 Unfortunately, the Social Security numbers that are sold to consumers as CPNs belong to children, the elderly, or the deceased.
 If you use these numbers, you could be unknowingly participating in identity theft or harming a child’s credit score.

 Struggling with poor credit?
 There are better ways to improve your credit health without falling victim to a CPN scam with a CPN application.
-Here are steps you can take to start building your credit right away.
-Some may even boost your score by 100+ points.
+Here are steps you can take to start building your credit right away – without applying for a CPN number.
 The tips here can help you get started on the path toward rebuilding your credit score.

 A credit builder loan is designed specifically to help you build a higher credit score.
 With a credit builder loan, you pay back the loan in monthly installments before you gain access to the funds.
 The APR and other fees will vary by bank or lender.